 While the PC&IP webinars will serve as the primary avenue for stakeholder engagement, stakeholders are also welcome to reach out to the Program Administrators directly for specific issues as well.
 Program Administrator contact information is included in Section 9.

-This NYS Clean Heat Resources webpage includes other important information and resources under the following headings:
+The NYS Clean Heat website includes other important information and resources under the following headings: